Tour to Machu Picchu by bus by Hidroeléctrica 2 Days with All Inclusive

 No. The tour is not dangerous.
 Of course, it is not recommended to do this route in the rainiest months of the year: January, February and March.

-Accommodation in the town of Aguas Calientes is a 2-star service that includes breakfast and all the necessary comfort for your stay.
+Lodging in the town of Aguas Calientes is a 2-star service that includes breakfast and all the necessary comfort for your stay.